OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

-## Localhost(Docker)
+## Localhost Setup with Docker

-For local Setup we need to need following prerequisite:
+To set up OpenSign™ locally using Docker, the following prerequisites are required:

 Environment Varaibles: